 My Life Got Better When I Accepted My Depression Wouldn’t

-The moment I realised I couldn't solve my depression like a math problem was the moment I stopped feeling like a failure.
+The moment I realized I couldn't solve my depression like a math problem was the moment I stopped feeling like a failure.

 I have depression, and I may never get better.
 That might sound defeatist, but it’s actually the most freeing thought I’ve ever had.
 My life got better on the day I accepted my depression wouldn’t.
 “I may never get better” is basically my mantra.
 That’s because the moment I stopped working tirelessly to cure my depression was the moment I stopped feeling like an abject failure.
 I didn’t — and don’t — need to solve this illness to live a decent life.
 Instead, it’s my job to live with it.